thomasglenngit/programmingSuggester/README.md

 ## Known Bugs

 I spent more time than I desired reconciling two pieces of code: user profile, and the quiz results.
-The difficulty lies in getting them to display simultaneously.
-I can get them to display individually, but not together.
-Any advice from others is very welcome in resolving this problem.
+The difficulty lay in getting them to display simultaneously.
+I could get them to display individually, but not together.
+Only when I reversed the order, setting the branch conditions first, did the two display simultaneously.
+Try it out for yourself.
+I'm sure there is an easier way.
+Any advice from others is very welcome in understanding this problem.

 ## Support and contact details